 - Action-Orientation: This time, the colloquial term, “Go with the Flow” does not apply.
 People with Autotelic Personality play with the edge of their abilities.

-- Positive: A person with Autotelic Personality has a high hope for success and low fear of failure.
+- Positive: A person with Autotelic Personality has high hope for success and low fear of failure.

-- Internal Locus of Control: Compared to External Locus of Control, which is the belief that results are commanded by powerful others, environmental influences, or chance, Individual who adopt in Internal Locus of Control believe that the outcomes and events are in their control.
+- Internal Locus of Control: Compared to External Locus of Control, which is the belief that results are commanded by powerful others, environmental influences, or chance, individuals who adopt in Internal Locus of Control believe that the outcomes and events are in their control.

 - Internal Drive: People with Autotelic Personality have a high rate of performing acts for essential reasons.
 They are less influenced by money, prestige, and other extrinsic factors.

 - Loves Challenge: People with Autotelic Personality have a higher likelihood of participating in hobbies and taking on challenges.